jtgry/lakemartinchiro/site/content/our-services.md

     image: uploads/chiro-therapy.svg
   - template: block-item
     name: Lifestyle Advice
-    content: We often find it helpful to "coach" our patients on certain activities they should avoid or do differently to avoid aggravating their particular health challenge.
-Our goal is to help every patient achieve a fulfilling and happy lifestyle full of the activities they enjoy most.
-We recognize that each our patient is a whole person and help them reach true health and wellness is a collaborate effort between our professionals and our patients.
+    content: 'We often find it helpful to "coach" our patients on certain activities they should avoid or do differently to avoid aggravating their particular health challenge.
+Our goal is to help every patient achieve a fulfilling and happy lifestyle full of the activities they enjoy most. '
     image: uploads/chiro-backbone.svg
 subtitle: ''